-- (ii) be monitored for compliance with all health protocols wearing of face-masks and social distancing measures. - (iii) Any loud music, whether live or otherwise, is prohibited. - (16) Non-compliance with the prohibitions, conditions, days of opening of public parks and wearing of face-masks and social distancing measures, will result in the closure of those non-complying public parks throughout the festive season. - (17) Gatherings at gyms, fitness centres and swimming pools are allowed, subject to a limitation of 100 persons or less in case of an indoor gathering and 250 persons or less in case of an outdoor gathering and if the venue is too small to hold 100 persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used - (18) Gatherings at the following places are allowed, subject to the limitations set out below- - (a) (i) restaurants, subject to a maximum of 100 persons or less in case of an indoor gathering and 250 persons or less in case of an outdoor gathering and if the venue is too small to hold 100 persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used. - (ii) Further, subject to strict adherence to the times of operation provided for in regulation 66(2), health protocols and social distancing measures, as provided for in the directions issued by the relevant Cabinet member, after consultation with the Cabinet member responsible for health. - (b) (i) bars, taverns, shebeens, and similar establishments subject to a maximum of 100 persons or less in case of an indoor gathering and 250 persons or less in case of an outdoor gathering and if the venue is too small to hold 100 persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used. - (ii) Further, subject to strict adherence to the times of operation provided for in regulation 66(2) health protocols and social distancing measures, as provided for in the directions issued by the relevant Cabinet member, after consultation with the Cabinet member responsible for health. - (c) (i) hotels, lodges, bed and breakfasts, timeshare facilities, resorts and guest houses subject to a restriction on the number of persons allowed in the hotel, lodge, bed and breakfast, timeshare facility, resort or guest house to not more than 50 percent of the available accommodation capacity, with patrons observing a distance of at least one and a half metres from each other. - (ii) Conferencing, dining, entertainment and bar facilities are subject to a limitation of a maximum of 100 persons or less in case of an indoor gathering and 250 persons or less in case of an outdoor gathering and if the venue is too small to hold 100 persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used. - (19) Gatherings at auctions are allowed, subject to a maximum of 100 persons or less in case of an indoor gathering and 250 persons or less in case of an outdoor gathering and if the venue is too small to hold 100 persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used; and further, subject to strict adherence to all health protocols, social distancing measures and directions issued by the relevant Cabinet member, in consultation with the Cabinet member responsible for health.
+- (ii) be monitored for compliance with all health protocols wearing of face-masks and social distancing measures. - (iii) Any loud music, whether live or otherwise, is prohibited. - (16) Non-compliance with the prohibitions, conditions, days of opening of public parks and wearing of face-masks and social distancing measures, will result in the closure of those non-complying public parks throughout the festive season. - (17) Gatherings at gyms, fitness centres and swimming pools are allowed, subject to a limitation of 100 persons or less in case of an indoor gathering and 250 persons or less in case of an outdoor gathering and if the venue is too small to hold 100 persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used. - (18) Gatherings at the following places are allowed, subject to the limitations set out below- - (i) restaurants, subject to a maximum of 100 persons or less in case of an indoor gathering and 250 persons or less in case of an outdoor gathering and if the venue is too small to hold 100 persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used. - (ii) Further, subject to strict adherence to the times of operation provided for in regulation 66(2), health protocols and social distancing measures, as provided for in the directions issued by the relevant Cabinet member, after consultation with the Cabinet member responsible for health. - (b) (i) bars, taverns, shebeens, and similar establishments subject to a maximum of 100 persons or less in case of an indoor gathering and 250 persons or less in case of an outdoor gathering and if the venue is too small to hold 100 persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used. - (ii) Further, subject to strict adherence to the times of operation provided for in regulation 66(2) health protocols and social distancing measures, as provided for in the directions issued by the relevant Cabinet member, after consultation with the Cabinet member responsible for health. - (c) (i) hotels, lodges, bed and breakfasts, timeshare facilities, resorts and guest houses allowed full capacity of the available rooms for accommodation, with patrons observing a distance of at least one and a half metres from each other when in common spaces; - (ii) Conferencing, dining, entertainment and bar facilities are subject to a limitation of a maximum of 100 persons or less in case of an indoor gathering and 250 persons or less in case of an outdoor gathering and if the venue is too small to hold 100 persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used; and - (iii) loud music, whether live or otherwise, is prohibited.